berning milbert tubedata tubedir

 EA-2101 review in Stereophile Magazine by Dick Olsher, September 1992

 "The EA2-150 was a copy of nothing; it represented an original and sophisticated design statement.
 Features such as variable feedback control and digital automatic bias adjustment were well ahead of their time.
 Dave symbolizes for me the quintessential high-end designer: someone with a glint in his eye who pushes the art forward because of the desire to uncover the truth.
 Of course, the guy wants to make money, but this is secondary to the creative process.
 The art is not driven by business.
 You wouldn't go up to Van Gogh and say: paint me a $299 or a $499 painting.
 That's low-fi.
 Instead, allow the artist to express himself freely with a complete palette on a large canvas.
 If the result costs five kilobucks, so be it.
 No one has ever sold a ton of $5k amps, but that wasn't the point in the first place.
 After experimenting with hybrid circuits, Berning settled down to using nothing but tubes; the EA-2101 represents his latest thinking on amplifier design. ...the Berning is capable of conveying an intensely musical experience, with soundstage transparency and dynamic bloom that rival those of any amp out there.
 Its bass balance nicely complemented the dynamic speakers I used it with.
 The Berning can also generate quite a punch at the low end, though its bass extension is somewhat restricted by solid-state standards.
 When it's sitting pretty, the Berning is a lot of fun.
-It's not a ponderous, fuzzy teddybear of an amp, ŕ la the stock Dynaco Mk.III; its quickness and articulation dispel that notion instantly.
+It's not a ponderous, fuzzy teddybear of an amp, a la the stock Dynaco Mk.III; its quickness and articulation dispel that notion instantly.
 The midrange is lucidly transparent, so that spatial outlines are focused palpably within the confines of the soundstage.
 Its lively nature, however, will dictate the sort of choices you make at the front end; such as phono cartridge.
 Your audio world will surely revolve around this amp.
 It has the potential of becoming the cornerstone of one hell of a system."

 Berning interview with Ken Kessler, Stereophile Magazine, Vol.11 No.7, July 1988

-TF-10
+TF-10 Reviews

-TF-10 reviewed by J. Gordon Holt, Stereophile Magazine, May 1979
+J. Gordon Holt, Stereophile Magazine, May 1979

 " The thing that makes the TF-10 unique is its hybrid amplifying circuitry.
 Each amplifying stage consists of a triode tube and an FET in what David Berning describes rather evasively as a "patented special complementary arrangement."
 The basic idea behind this is that the tandem hookup of a tube and an FET having complementary distortion characteristics will tend to cancel out the distortion from each device.
 The entire TF-10 preamplifier uses minimal negative feedback, and this is local feedback only.
-No loop feedback is used—at all—thus eliminating any possibility of instability or of any of those kinds of distortion (such as TIM and SID) that relate to feedback.
+No loop feedback is used -- at all --thus eliminating any possibility of instability or of any of those kinds of distortion (such as TIM and SID) that relate to feedback.
 The phono equalization, too, is entirely passive, to minimize any interaction between the equalization circuitry and the electrical characteristics of the cartridge.

 "Measurements showed that the frequency response of the high-level section was flat from 10Hz to beyond 200kHz (within 0.1dB) and that the RIAA equalization was accurate to within 0.2dB from 30Hz to 15kHz (which is the limit of the range specified by the RIAA standard).
 This is the highest RIAA-equalization accuracy we have ever encountered in a preamp, but when one considers the fact that designer David Berning works for the US Bureau of Standards, it seems somehow less surprising that this should be so.
 As a result, our bypass tests (using tape as a source) revealed no audible difference whatsoever between the signal going directly to the power amplifier and that passing through the entire preamp.

 "Let it first be said that this is unquestionably the most listenable wideband preamplifier that we have auditioned to date.
 It seems to be entirely free from any sonic texturing, producing the most liquidly transparent sound we have ever heard from discs. ...
-Hard transients—those producing the fastest rise times—are reproduced with incredible sharpness, yet there is no trace of that irritating edginess at the top which has characterized every other preamplifier having comparable rise time. ...
+Hard transients -- those producing the fastest rise times -- are reproduced with incredible sharpness, yet there is no trace of that irritating edginess at the top which has characterized every other preamplifier having comparable rise time. ...
 The TF-10 is an unprecedented amalgam of quickness and accuracy with musicality.

 "The high end is open, delicate and downright exquisite, sounding as if it has no upper limit.
 Instrumental timbres are reproduced flawlessly, without a trace of hardness or edginess, and depth, detail and inner definition are for all intents and purposes indistinguishable from that Of the original program source.
 The low end is full and rich, yet as taut and detailed as the best we have heard from all-solid-state preamplifiers, and the entire middle range has that textureless liquidity we have only heard previously from tubed preamplifiers that fell short in various other ways.
 In other words, this is now the preamplifier by which others must be judged."

-EA-230
+EA-230 Reviews

 Tube amplifier.
 Screen drive technology.